sumurthy/ojsspec/markdown/reject~87339.md

 ## reject

 Make a promise that rejects to obj.
-For consistency and debugging (eg stack traces), obj should be an instanceof Error
+For consistency and debugging (eg stack traces),obj should be an instanceof Error

 ##### Signature